Preparing for Lent in the Catholic Home

 But ultimately, the plan you follow should be determined between you and the guidance of a someone who understands what is best for your soul.

-Three things to consider when preparing for Lent.
-Prayer, fasting, and almsgiving.
+Three things to consider when preparing for Lent… keep it focused on prayer, fasting, and almsgiving.

 And also things we can do to be more intentional and focused on improving our spiritual life.